Agents of Mayhem: Plot

-M.A.Y.H.E.M then plans to retrieve a sentient computer program called AISHA, a virtual female idol group that L.E.G.I.O.N is using as a virus, but one of Babylon's cybernetic lieutenants by the name of Steeltoe falls in love with AISHA and starts a relationship with her.
+M.A.Y.H.E.M then plans to retrieve a sentient computer program called AISHA, a virtual female idol group that L.E.G.I.O.N is using as a virus, but Steeltoe, one of Babylon's cybernetic lieutenants, falls in love with AISHA and starts a relationship with her.
 Steeltoe and AISHA intend to merge their AI's, but Steeltoe is killed by M.A.Y.H.E.M'S agents at their "wedding".
-A vengeful AISHA, led by their red avatar, begin a smear campaign against M.A.Y.H.E.M, eventually taking to creating a musical single that would kill its listeners, before eventually starting an attack on the ARK'S computer programs.
-The other AISHA's realize how unstable Red Aisha is, but most of them are killed leaving only the Red and Purple AISHA.
-The Purple AISHA willingly defects to M.A.Y.H.E.M as their agents destroy the Red AISHA.
+A vengeful AISHA, led by their red avatar, begin a smear campaign against M.A.Y.H.E.M, eventually creating a musical single to kill its listeners, before eventually starting an attack on the ARK'S computer programs.
+Purple AISHA willingly defects to M.A.Y.H.E.M as their agents destroy the Red AISHA.

-Getting desperate, Babylon sends in Ariadne, the brilliant daughter of a scientist Babylon killed before trying to brainwash her with a microchip.
-Ariadne overcomes the microchip, but the effort drove her insane and she plots revenge on Babylon.
+Babylon sends in Ariadne, the daughter of a scientist Babylon killed, before trying to brainwash her with a microchip.
 Ariadne launches robot attacks on Seoul, and abducts multiple people, including M.A.Y.H.E.M's technological engineer Katy "Gremlin" Fox.
-The agents go on to rescue Gremlin, but while they are successful, Ariadne manages to escape before cutting the microchip out of her head.
+The agents rescue Gremlin, but Ariadne escapes before cutting out her microchip and attempting to brainwash Babylon as revenge.

-Finally, M.A.Y.H.E.M seek to find Babylon's giant robot called Project Damocles, but when they eventually uncover it, Babylon launches a citywide attack, and even an attack on the ARK before commandeering Damocles and extracting the dark matter crystal.
-It's then revealed that Ariadne had placed her microchip in Damocles to drive Babylon insane as revenge.
-This backfires, when Babylon realizes he now has the ultimate power in L.E.G.I.O.N and goes on a bid to usurp the Morningstar and remake reality in his image.
-Babylon uses Damocles to go on a rampage and the power of the dark matter crystal to begin to rewrite reality where he rules the world.
+M.A.Y.H.E.M seek to find Babylon's giant robot, Project Damocles, but Babylon launches a citywide attack and an attack on the ARK before commandeering Damocles and extracting the dark matter crystal.
+Aware of Ariadne's betrayal, Babylon uses Damocles to go on a rampage and the power of the dark matter crystal to begin to rewrite reality where he rules the world.
 The agents enter the rift to battle Babylon and his recreated minions, and eventually destroy the dark matter crystal.

 With the crystal destroyed, reality goes back to normal as the Damocles crashes to the Earth.
-Babylon and the agents survive the crash, but Babylon is taken and presumably killed by L.E.G.I.O.N enforcer Marcus Longinus as punishment for his failure, while Persephone has M.A.Y.H.E.M pull out of Seoul.
+Babylon and the agents survive the crash, but Babylon is taken and presumably killed by L.E.G.I.O.N's Minister of Wrath, Marcus Longinus as punishment for his failure, while Persephone has M.A.Y.H.E.M pull out of Seoul.